cybergateservices/hardened-linux/centos7/docs/stig-rhel7-disa-hardening-guide.md

 	- NFS and RPC
 	- FTP Server
 	- SNMP Server
-To meet our compliace we will be carrying out tasks here in a certain order.
-Also we will be doing some additional hardening steps which are not
+To meet our compliance we will be carrying out tasks here in a certain order.
+Also we will be doing some additional hardening steps which are not specified by the poc=licy.
+Some of such task is creating a

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ0ODAzMzkwXX0=
+eyJoaXN0b3J5IjpbLTE1Njg5NDgwMDVdfQ==
 -->